Discover the different house trends you can apply to your luxury homes.

 You can use wallpaper to add texture, clean lines, or a pop of color and contrast.

-Navy blue provides the perfect amount of contrast for interiors and exteriors in both traditional and modern home styles.
+Navy blue provides the perfect amount of contrast for interiors and exteriors in both traditional and modern home styles and house trends.

-Abstract energy is the fun, free-spirited interiors trend that takes inspiration from abstract expressionist artwork.
+Abstract energy is one of the fun, free-spirited interiors house trends that takes inspiration from abstract expressionist artwork.
 The purpose is to evoke emotion and create a mood – and that, it certainly does (www.idealhome.co.uk)